 The academic calendar at Hosei University is different from Mason's.
 The fall semester runs from September until late January and the spring semester runs from April to early August.

-Students taking ESOP courses generally have their exams conducted in class.
+Students taking ESOP and Japanese language courses courses generally have their exams conducted in class.
 Therefore, the fall semester would end in late January (but before Mason spring classes start) and in late July for the spring semester.
 SCOPE, GIS, GBP, and courses in Japanese require students to follow the regular exam schedule (or seek prior approval from instructions to take their exam early, especially in the fall semester).

 Students are expected to take a full-time course load during their time abroad.
 A full-time course load is 12-15 credits.
 A typical course is worth 2 credits.